Installing IBM Spectrum LSF RTM on RHEL or CentOS

 Note: This step is necessary because RTM tunes the database configuration to optimize performance based on the specifications of your host.
 This includes the recreation of the InnoDB log file.

-Important: If you have any data on the existing databases, it is strongly recommended that you perform a back up of the database (for example, by using mysqldump) before proceeding.
+Important: If you have any data on the existing databases, perform a back up of the database (for example, by using mysqldump) before proceeding.
 A restore is not necessary unless the data becomes corrupt.

 Run the following commands to remove the InnoDB log file from your host: